Our next conference will take place on Saturday October 27th, 2018 in Montreal. Registration is now open – spots are limited, so register early!

 Most students never have the opportunity to step foot in a real research lab before graduating.
 Students will have the opportunity to tour featured labs in varying fields of science, switching to a different lab every 40 minutes.
 This will give them the opportunity to first see what a lab looks like in these separate science fields, but to also give a sense of the hands-on work being done.
 They will also be participating in mini activities related to the work of each lab, which are developed beforehand with the help of IYSMP volunteers.

 Special Skills Workshop

 To be successful in STEM fields, both a powerful drive and strong personal skills are needed.
-Through a 1-hour workshop, students will learn how to develop a personal skill needed to maximize their effectiveness.
+Through a 40 minute workshop, students will learn how to develop a personal skill needed to maximize their effectiveness.